distantmagic/resonance/docs/pages/docs/features/http/controllers.md

 the {{docs/features/security/authorization/index}} page.
 :::

-Remember that the framework resolves parameters assigned to the `handle` method on runtime during the request lifecycle.
+Remember that the framework resolves parameters assigned to the `createResponse` method on runtime during the request lifecycle.

 The above is contrary to the constructor arguments, which the framework resolves during the application bootstrap phase thanks to the